MwarumbaH-5523/How-To-Cmds/README.md

      - cd .password-store/ (enables one to run git cmds)
      - git.log (interacts with gits cmds this commits the passwords to github)

-  Passbolt Server : Setting up and Installation on Premise Device Steps.
+ Docker Desktop Installation and set-up on Linux Machine.